makalu/makalu.github.com/clients/_posts/2009-05-01-highend-agents.markdown

 ---

 In the high-end segment of the American real estate market, over 60% of the transactions are brokered by the top 5% agents.
 If you're buying or selling an exclusive property, it pays to work with the best.
-Highend Agents matches buyers and sellers of high-end properties with relevant members of their hand-picked network of top-5% realtors, taking the guesswork away from the selection of an agent.
+Highend Agents matches buyers and sellers of high-end properties with relevant members of their hand-picked network of top-tier realtors, taking the guesswork away from the selection of an agent.

-Given the value of a single transaction, Highend Agents works with Makalu in both the visual and interaction design of their site's home page, and region-specific landing pages.
+Given the value of a single transaction, Highend Agents worked with Makalu in both the visual and interaction design of their site's home page, and region-specific landing pages.
 Through extensive iteration and A/B testing, we helped to optimize the conversion funnel, ultimately doubling the performance.